chadananda/st-dev/src/content/courses/persian-bootcamp.md

 ![software with tablet of ahmad](/courses/ahmad-sshot.png#floater2)
-### When?

-This program is a one-time special event.
-We may never repeat.
-The dates are August 15-22

 ### Who should attend? (ages 15-112)

 Given the pace and difficulty of material, only adults and youth 15 or older.
 Minors will need to be accompanied by a parent or a designated guardian.
 We will not be splitting out into groups so all participants should be mature enough to sustain a solid day of reading together.